What are the three new Bilt 2.0 cards?

 This one is complicated.

-While the Bilt Obsidian card has competitive base categories (3x on dining or grocery up to $25k/year, 2x on travel, 1x on everything), this doesn’t factor in the 4% Bilt Cash component.
-When using Bilt Cash for rent/mortgage payments, you effectively get an additional 1.33x per $1 spent.
+While the Bilt Obsidian Card has competitive base categories (3x on dining or grocery up to $25k/year, 2x on travel, 1x on everything), this doesn’t factor in the 4% Bilt Cash component.
+When using Bilt Cash for rent/mortgage payments, you effectively get an additional 1.33x per $1 spent (via Option 2).

-However, the Bilt Obsidian card has a weak welcome bonus.
+However, the Bilt Obsidian Card has a weak welcome bonus.
 The Sapphire Preferred always has a bonus of at least 75,000 points, so it will always be better in the short run to get the Preferred.
-The Obsidian has better spend categories and long term spending potential.
+The Bilt Obsidian Card has better spend categories and long term spending potential.

 Yes, and it helps to push the valuation of Bilt points ever so slightly.
 For example, if Bilt runs transfer bonuses on rent day, Bilt points become ever more valuable.
 The value of your Bilt points can increase tremendously if the transfer partners match your travel needs.

-Your existing Bilt Card issued by Wells Fargo is set to convert into an Autograph Card on February 07, 2026.
+Your existing Bilt Card issued by Wells Fargo is set to convert into an Wells Fargo Autograph® Card on February 07, 2026.

 In the meantime, as an existing cardholder, you can preorder one of the new cards between Jan 14, 2026 and Jan 30, 2026.

-The Bilt Blue card, in essence, earns 2.33x on all purchases (when redeeming Bilt Cash against rent/mortgage).
+The Bilt Blue Card card, in essence, earns 2.33x on all purchases if you choose to earn points via Option 2.
 This is simply incredible and is worth using as your catch-all card.
 It beats the core/classic catch all cards that earn points on all purchases.

-There are interesting arguments to be made for the Obsidian and Palladium, but those require much more math/calculations.
+There are interesting arguments to be made for the Bilt Obsidian Card and Bilt Palladium Card, but those require much more math/calculations.

 No. The Bilt cards are Mastercards.
 You won’t be able to use them at Costco unfortunately.